RishiMishra06/DSA/README.md

 # DSA
-In this, uploaded all about dsa
+In this, uploaded all about dsa.